» Printable version of our Park Rules

 Your club membership fees are due a year in advance and renewable on or before the anniversary date when you joined the club.
 A 30-day grace period exists for unforeseen circumstances (including ski boat privileges).
 If, after the 30-day grace period, the full payment has not been received management may start legal eviction procedures.
 Prairie Lane Lake Park reserves the right to reject any renewal by notifying you, verbally or in writing, that renewal will not occur and/or by returning your renewal fee within seven (7) days of its receipt of renewal fees.
 Management will make best efforts to notify you in advance of non-renewal, and in any event of non-renewal, you shall have fourteen (14) days from your notice of non-renewal or until your expiring contract anniversary date, whichever is later, to remove all of your belongings from the park.

-Only golf carts are allowed to operate in the park.
+Only golf carts (max. tire size of 23”, 19” max. top of floor board to ground) are allowed to operate in the park.
 NO 4 x 4’s are allowed.
 A 10 mph governor is strongly advised.
 Children under 13 years of age may not operate a golf cart without accompanying parental supervision

 ATV 4 wheelers, 3 wheelers, dirt bikes, mini bikes, go-carts, scooters and dune buggies are NOT ALLOWED ANYWHERE IN THE PARK.

 Certain utility or ‘mule vehicles” could qualify if they are geared for LOW SPEED use. (under15 mph)

 All recreational vehicles must be registered with management.
 Proof of insurance is required.
 Make sure your recreational vehicle is covered for “ALL RISK”, while operating in our park.
 A minimum of $100,000 liability insurance must be carried annually for your golf cart/recreational vehicle.

 Club members are allowed (2) golf carts per campsite.